ewaldmire/ascender/docs/clustering.md

 ### Status and Monitoring

-climber itself reports as much status as it can via the API at `/api/v2/ping` in order to provide validation of the health of the cluster.
+ascender itself reports as much status as it can via the API at `/api/v2/ping` in order to provide validation of the health of the cluster.
 This includes:

 - The instance servicing the HTTP request.
 - The last heartbeat time of all other instances in the cluster.